On the Limiting Shape of Young Tableaux Associated With Inhomogeneous Random Words: Introduction

-Let us now describe the contributions of the present paper.
-In Section 2, we list some simple properties of a matrix ensemble, which we call generalized traceless GUE; the proofs of these simple facts are relegated to the Appendix.
-We relate various properties of the GUE to this generalized one.
-In particular, it is shown that their respective spectrum differ by a multivariate degenerate Gaussian vector.
-In Section 3, we obtain the limiting length of the longest increasing subsequence of an inhomogeneous random word as q Brownian functional.
-This Brownian functional has thus the same law as the largest eigenvalue of the block of the $M \times M$ generalized traceless GUE, corresponding to the most probable letters.
-In fact, a more general result with a multivariate Brownian functional representation for the limiting shape of the associated Young tableaux is actually obtained.
-Finally, the corresponding Poissonized measure is studied in Section 4.
+Let us now describe the content of the present paper.
+In Section 2, we list some simple properties of a matrix ensemble, which we call generalized traceless GUE; and relate various properties of the GUE to this generalized one.
+In Section 3, we obtain the limiting shape, of the RSK Young diagrams associated with an inhomogeneous random word, as a multivariate Brownian functional.
+In turn, this functional is identified as the spectrum of an $m\times m$ element of the generalized traceless GUE.
+Therefore, the limiting law of $LI_n$ is the largest eigenvalue of the block of the $m \times m$ generalized traceless GUE corresponding to the most probable letters.
+Finally, the corresponding Poissonized word problem is studied in Section 4.